Results for Letter s

-Smaragd: The top category of white wines made in Austria's Wachau valley.
-Smaragd-designated wines are made from the ripest grapes in the Wachau, and have a minimum alcohol level of 12.5 percent.
+Smaragd: The top category in the ripeness classification of white wines in Austria's Wachau Valley.
+Smaragd-designated wines are made from the ripest grapes in the Wachau, and have a mandated minimum alcohol level of 12.5 percent.

 Smoky: Usually the result of fermenting or aging in oak barrel, a smoky quality can add flavor and aromatic complexity to a wine.

 Smudge Pot: Oil-burning heaters used to prevent or reduce frost damage in orchards and vineyards.
 Typically consisting of a wide base topped by a chimney, smudge pots may be lit when frost threatens.
 They offer some protection by creating air currents that can disrupt settled colder air at ground level.
 Due to their consumption of oil and smoke production, as well as labor requirements, use of smudge pots is in decline in favor of other frost-protection methods such as wind machines and aspersion.

 Soft: Describes wines low in acid or tannin (sometimes both), making for easy drinking.
 Opposite of hard.

 Solera: A set of barrels, frequently stacked, each containing multiple vintages of wine or spirits.
 The solera process, by which a given year's wine production is drawn from the oldest barrels in the solera and a portion of each subsequent vintage is used to top off each older barrel, is common to Sherry, Madeira, brandies and some Ports and whiskies.

 Sommelier: In a restaurant, the server responsible for wine.
 Often this is a manager who buys wine, organizes the wine list, maintains the cellar and recommends wines to customers.